-\heading{Introduction} The universe abounds with examples of turbulent flows that are driven by buoyancy and constrained by rotation.
-These highly complex flows shape our environment across scales: in protoplanetary disks, they mediate the formation of planetesimals \cite{lesur2010angular}; in planetary atmospheres, including on Earth, they carry heat, momentum and moisture, crucially impacting the climate \cite{emanuel1994atmospheric,siegelman2022moist,dauxois2021confronting}; in the Earth's oceans \cite{ marshall1999open, cheon2019open}, they transport heat, carbon dioxide, and nutrients, thereby crucially influencing biotopes \cite{severin2014impact}; in planetary and stellar cores, they are responsible for the generation of large-scale magnetic fields via the dynamo instability \cite{king2010convective,jones2011planetary,schaeffer2017turbulent}; in the subsurface oceans of the gaseous giants' moons, they shape the icy crusts of Europa, Enceladus, Titan, etc. \cite{pappalardo1998geological,mitri2008thermal,nimmoJGRP16,soderlund2024physical}; in stars like the Sun \cite{miesch2000coupling,fan2021magnetic} they are responsible for large-scale magnetic fields as well as rich dynamics such as the 22-year cycle in solar activity.
+The universe abounds with examples of turbulent flows that are driven by buoyancy and constrained by rotation.
+These highly complex flows shape our environment across scales: in protoplanetary disks, they mediate the formation of planetesimals \citep{lesur2010angular}; in planetary atmospheres, including on Earth, they carry heat, momentum and moisture, crucially impacting the climate \citep{emanuel1994atmospheric,dauxois2021confronting,siegelman2022moist}; in the Earth's oceans \citep{marshall1999open,cheon2019open}, they transport heat, carbon dioxide, and nutrients, thereby crucially influencing biotopes \citep{severin2014impact}; in planetary and stellar cores, they are responsible for the generation of large-scale magnetic fields via the dynamo instability \citep{king2010convective,jones2011planetary,schaeffer2017turbulent}; in the subsurface oceans of the gaseous giants' moons, they shape the icy crusts of Europa, Enceladus, Titan, etc. \citep{pappalardo1998geological,mitri2008thermal,nimmoJGRP16,soderlund2024physical}; in stars like the Sun \citep{miesch2000coupling,fan2021magnetic} they are responsible for large-scale magnetic fields as well as rich dynamics such as the 22-year cycle in solar activity.

 Such geo- and astrophysical flows, in spite of their differences, typically share two important properties.
-Owing to their turbulent nature, their dynamics result from a broad range of interacting spatial and temporal scales.
+Owing to their turbulent nature, their dynamics results from a broad range of interacting spatial and temporal scales.
 Accordingly, advection by the flow dominates over viscous forces when the Reynolds number is large, $\reynolds_H=UH/\nu\gg 1$, based here on the fluid layer depth $H$, a typical velocity of the flow $U$, and kinematic viscosity $\nu$.
-Simultaneously, advection by the flow occurs on time scales much longer than the planetary rotation period, as measured by small Rossby numbers $\rossby_H=U/(2\Omega H)\ll 1$, where $\Omega$ is the planetary rotation rate. \ \ \ Also of particular importance is the ratio of the viscous and Coriolis forces providing an \textit{a priori} external parameter referred to as the Ekman number $\ekman = {\rm Ro}_H/{\rm Re}_H = \nu/(2\Omega H^2)$, as well as the Prandtl number $\sigma = \nu/\kappa$ characterizing the fluid under consideration, where $\kappa$ is the thermal diffusivity.
-The strength of the thermal forcing is controlled by the Rayleigh number ${\rm Ra}$, which is proportional to the temperature drop $\Delta_T $ across the fluid layer (see Methods and Materials section).
+Simultaneously, advection by the flow occurs on time scales much longer than the planetary rotation period, as measured by small Rossby numbers $\rossby_H=U/(2\Omega H)\ll 1$, where $\Omega$ is the planetary rotation rate.